-- Independent contractor with no valid registration;
+- is a business enterprise or a self-employed trader with no valid registration;

 - is an individual worker who starts working for the household as its employee.